New York City Pedestrian Accident Attorney

 New York law gives victims of pedestrian accidents three years from the date of the occurrence to file a personal injury lawsuit.
 It’s also wise to begin planning a case early when evidence can be preserved and witnesses’ memories are fresh.

-Contact Our NYC Personal Injury Lawyers for a Pedestrian Accident Consultation
+Contact Our NYC Pedestrian Accident Lawyers for a Free Consultation

 When you turn to Rubenstein & Rynecki, you get an entire team of dedicated attorneys and support staff, all of whom are committed to fighting for you and your recovery.
 As your legal counsel, we will be there to advise and support you throughout the process.
 We are ready to handle every detail—from gathering evidence and working with industry experts to putting together your claim and negotiating with the insurance company—so that you can simply focus on getting back on your feet.